Agoric/documentation/main/REPL/README.md

 An ag-solo has an associated REPL (*Read-Eval-Print Loop*).
 From the REPL and the `home` object, developers can use all the on-chain commands that deployment scripts use to deploy contracts and Dapps.
-They can also run JavaScript commands from the REPL.
+In addition to the on-chain commands, they can also run any other JavaScript commands from the REPL.

 ## Accessing the REPL